-Many options exist for setting up clustered and highly available data storage, but figuring out what each option does will take a bit of research.
+Many options exist for setting up highly available data storage through a clustered file system, but figuring out what each option does will take a bit of research.
 Your choice of storage architecture as well as file system is critical, as most have severe limitations that require careful design workarounds.

 In this article we will cover a few common physical storage configurations, as well as clustered and distributed file system options.
 Hopefully, this is a good starting point to begin looking into the technology that will work best for your high availability storage needs.